0nyr/compare-consensus-protocols/src/README.md

 * check for PoW success from other nodes
 * calculate hash and try to solve the PoW
 * if PoW success, write its name to the blockchain

+Node

+-> Try to connect to other node by sending TCP handshake to every thing available (localhost), hoping for a response.

+-> If no response, the node consider it is a *genesis* node, then start building the blockchain by building a *genesis* block.

+Questions

+How do a node nows a public key of an address ?

+## Notes

+Don't hash the transactions.
+Just store addresses as strings.